CoffeeBrewer64/CoffeeBrewer64/README.md

 Hello!
 I am CoffeeBrewer64, a C, C++, C#, GTK3, Glade and Unity developer.
 I mainly spend my time working on games and game engines.
-Most of the software I have made runs on low end hardware, normally running well on 1ghz CPUs with 4GB RAM.
+Most of the software I make is designed to run on low end hardware, supporting 1Ghz CPUs devices with 4GB of RAM.

 Laptop specs:
 - OS : Kali Linux (Debian 11/Bullseye based)